(now known as the AT&T Clock)

 Although the world-famous Pittsburgh clock has become linked forever to the history of the Duquesne Brewing Company and it's flagship brew, Duquesne Pilsener, the origin of the eighty-year old timepiece is tied to another iconic drink, Coca-Cola.

-In the 1930s, the Coca-Cola Company contracted with clockmaker Audichron to create large outdoor billboards which included clocks.
+In 1931, the Coca-Cola Company contracted with clockmaker Audichron to create large outdoor billboards which included clocks.
 In 1933, a massive billboard was planned for the city of Pittsburgh.

 The highlight of the billboard was a 60-by-60 foot clock face, with a 35-foot minute hand and a 25-foot hour hand, both made of laminated aluminum and weighing over a ton apiece.
 The Coca-Cola Clock was, at the time, the world's largest single-face clock and nearly twice the diameter of London's Big Ben.

 The Duquesne Brewing Company ceased operation in 1972 and the brewery buildings were eventually sold.
-Since the sale of the brewery, the giant clock, visible from over a mile away, has been used as premium advertising space for numerous corporations.
-Brightly lit in the evening, the clock face has promoted Stroh’s Beer, Iron City Beer, WTAE-TV, Equitable Gas and, most recently, AT&T.
+Since the sale of the brewery, the giant clock, has been used as premium advertising space for numerous corporations.

 <Historical Facts> <> <Brookline History>